yusifsalam/ot-harjoitustyo/documentation/specification.md

 - achievements
 - time trial mode

-## Implemented features as of 03.12.2019
+## Implemented features as of 08.12.2019
 - basic cli to start a game or change username
 - game board's logic
-- player can start a game from command line but game over condition hasn't been implemented
+- player can start a game from command line
 - current version is slightly different from the conventional 2048 game in that the cells only move by one instead of moving as far as the board allows.
-- user can now start a GUI version of the game and is shown the game board
+- user can now start a GUI version of the game
+- user can restart a game from GUI